com372-14/com372-14.github.io/_projects/02-linking.md

 5) Your document should validate.

-6) Your work should be synced to GitHub by the start of class on Thursday, September 18.
-If you need to use a lab computer to sync, we will have time for that at beginning of class.
+6) Your work should be synced to GitHub <!--by the start of class on Thursday, September 18.
+If you need to use a lab computer to sync, we will have time for that at beginning of class.-->

 7) I would encourage you to work through this as you revisit the readings from Learning Web Design; markup makes more sense when applied to a specific task.